-Under authority of the Food, Drug and Cosmetics Act, the U.S. Food and Drug Administration (FDA) regulations allow the use of pulp from reclaimed fiber in food packaging.
-These regulations recognize that the sources of reclaimed fiber may be either "industrial waste from the manufacture of paper and paperboard" or "salvage from used paper and paperboard..."
-In both cases, the regulations stipulate that the material may not bear or contain "any poisonous or deleterious substance... that migrates to the food except as provided in the regulations..."
+Under authority of the Food, Drug and Cosmetics Act, the U.S. Food and Drug Administration (FDA) regulation (21CFR.176.260) use of pulp from reclaimed fiber is allowed for food packaging.
+This regulation recognizes that the sources of reclaimed fiber may be either "industrial waste from the manufacture of paper and paperboard" or "salvage from used paper and paperboard...."
+In both cases, the regulation stipulate that the material may not bear or contain "any poisonous or deleterious substance... that migrates to the food except as provided in the regulations...."

-In 1999, the Recycled Paperboard Technical Association (RPTA) and the American Forest & Paper Association jointly published A Guidance for Industry on The Use of Pulp from Reclaimed Fiber as a Component of Paper and Paperboard Products for Food Packaging under 21 C.F.R.
+In 1999, the Recycled Paperboard Technical Association (RPTA) and the American Forest & Paper Association jointly published a document, Guidance for Industry on The Use of Pulp from Reclaimed Fiber as a Component of Paper and Paperboard Products for Food Packaging under 21 C.F.R.
 176.260.
 The Guidance identified steps appropriate to ensure compliance with FDA requirements.
-To complement the Guidance, RPTA issued the first edition of its Chemical Testing Protocol for Food Contact Paperboard Made from Recycled Fiber (RPTA Protocol) as a tool to help manufacturers of recycled paper and paperboard identify substances in recycled paperboard and determine the regulatory status of those substances.
+To complement the Guidance, RPTA issued the first edition of its Chemical Testing Protocol for Food Contact Paperboard Made from Recycled Fiber (RPTA Protocol) as a tool to help manufacturers of recycled paper, paperboard and containerboard identify substances in recycled fiber packaging substrates and determine the regulatory status of those substances.

-Since then, the RPTA Protocol has evolved into a comprehensive program to ensure that recycled paperboard can be the first choice for food packaging.
+Since then, the RPTA Protocol has evolved into a comprehensive program to ensure that recycled paperboard and containerboard can be the first choice for food packaging.